Nnubes256/drone-project/docs/drone_internal_protocols.md

   - Range taken by the PCA9685 servo controller has 12 bits of resolution.
 - Orientation quartenion: ~~8~~ 4 bytes (~~`double`~~ `float` or less) * 4 axis = ~~32~~ 16 bytes (see optimization)
-  - Optimization 1 (TO BE CONFIRMED): from observed screenshots from Adafruit, precision is actually so **low** that all decimal parts are always one of:
+  - Optimization 1 (TO BE CONFIRMED): from observed screenshots from Adafruit, precision is actually so **low** that **from the second digit of each decimal** all decimal parts are always one of:
   `0, 125, 250, 375, 500, 625, 750, 875`.
   Not only this fits into a `float` even though the exposed type is a `double`, but we could also encode the whole number into a single `uint16_t` where the number occupies the least-significant 9 bits, then the decimal is encoded in the next 3 bits (decimal has only 8 = 2^3 possible values!
 We can encode each of those values in 3 bits).
-  - Optimization 2?: If we really need to overdo it, from Optimization 1 we can follow exactly the same optimization as with the motor speed: the entire number is now encoded in 12 bits, and thus we can bitpack the entire quartenion into 12 * 4 = 48 bits
-  = 6 bytes!
+  - Optimization 2?: If we really need to overdo it, from Optimization 1: the entire number is now encoded in 12 bits, and thus we can bitpack the entire quartenion into 12 * 4 = 48 bits = 6 bytes!
 - Accelerometer XYZ: 4 bytes (`float`) * 3 axes = 12 bytes
 - Padding: 25 bytes

 = 64 bytes

-### RPi --> Arduino, v0.1
+### RPi --> Arduino, v0.2

 - Header byte: 1 byte
 - Desired roll/pitch/yaw/throttle: 2 bytes (uint16_t) * 4 axes = 16 bytes
-- PID constant values: 4 bytes (float) * 3 values = 12 bytes
+- PID constant values: 4 bytes (float) * 3 values * 3 axis = 36 bytes
-- Padding: 35 bytes
+- Padding: 12 bytes

 = 64 bytes